jackmaden/philosophybreak/src/pages/articles/nietzsches-perspectivism-what-does-objective-truth-really-mean/index.md

 Indeed, Nietzsche’s apparent outright denial of truth seems too blunt a view for so sharp a thinker.

-Over the years, scholars have interpreted Nietzsche as providing a much more subtle, nuanced account of truth than the aphorisms with which we started this chapter might suggest.
+Over the years, scholars have interpreted Nietzsche as providing a much more subtle, nuanced account of truth than some of his aphorisms might suggest.

 This account has come to be known as Nietzsche’s _perspectivism_, and while there is still much disagreement as to what it actually entails, there is some common ground with which we can set the scene…